 On 2 August, 2017, the British Council launched Saptan Stories, a creative project by Aardman Animations, commissioned as part of the UK-India Year of Culture 2017.
 It was a first-of-its-kind online campaign bringing together seven celebrated artists and the public to create a story told by millions of Indians.

-As a mass collaborative arts event, Saptan Stories will engage the public to generate a unique crowdsourced short story, interpreted and illustrated by 7 artists from India and the UK.
+As a mass collaborative arts event, Saptan Stories engaged the public to generate a unique crowdsourced short story, interpreted and illustrated by 7 artists from India and the UK.

-The story plays out in the form of a giant game of consequences across the digital space and is open to millions of young Indians.
-The first line of the story was written by the Oscar-winning storytellers from Aardman and the audience took over to decide what direction the story takes.
+The story played out in the form of a giant game of consequences across the digital space and was open to millions of Indians.
+The first line of the story was written by the Oscar-winning storytellers from Aardman Animations and the audience took over to decide what direction the story took.

-Audiences are invited to participate via the Saptan Stories website where they submit their story line ideas, and vote for a winner each week.
-The selected line is each week beautifully illustrated by 7-talented visual artists from India and the UK.
+Audiences were invited to participate via the Saptan Stories website where they submitted their ideas for the story line, and voted for a winner each week.
+The selected line was beautifully illustrated by 7-talented visual artists from India and the UK each week.